 USA | 12.6% |

-Plant based food in the UK is growing at a steady pace backed up by growing vegan lifestyle advocates, more investments in food-tech and changing dietary habits across demographics.
-British consumers are increasingly choosing meat-free and dairy-free versions of certain products, including but not limited to snacks, bakery and meal kits, as retailers create dedicated plant-based aisles and introduce private-label lines.
+Plant-based food in the UK is growing at a steady pace, backed up by increasing vegan lifestyle advocates, more investments in food-tech and changing dietary habits across demographics.
+British consumers are increasingly opting for meat-free and dairy-free versions of certain products, including but not limited to snacks, bakery items, and meal kits, as retailers create dedicated plant-based aisles and introduce private-label lines.

-This segment is further supported by the UK's well-established Veganuary activity and regulatory drive to cut carbon emissions from animal agriculture.
+This segment is further supported by the UK's well-established Veganuary initiative and its regulatory drive to reduce carbon emissions from animal agriculture.
 Plant-based cheeses, milks and fortified products are also experiencing an innovation boom.

 Country | CAGR (2025 to 2035) |